 Relevant discussion and silent work are both encouraged so that children will see the need for both in their approach to work.

 Teachers cater for different learning styles.
 During the school day they aim for balance and variety of learning opportunities: still/active, outdoors/indoors, independent/co-operative group work.

 There is little specialist teaching, teachers teach all subjects to their classes.

 Each class has a teaching assistant for the majority of the week.
-Their role is of vital importance in the classroom and includes supporting groups of children and fulfilling administrative duties for the class teacher where possible.
+Their role is of vital importance in the classroom and includes leading learning and supporting groups of children.

 Volunteer helpers assist in the classroom, on outings and visits and in providing other help such as providing contact with industry and commerce, local places of interest and fund raising.